 Next, we see an attempt to run the import using mysqldbimport but we see there is an error.
 The reason for the error is the mysqldbimport utility detected a possible problem on the slave whereby there were global transaction identifiers (GTIDs) recorded from the master.
 You can see this situation if you setup replication prior to running the import.
 The way to resolve the problem is to run the RESET MASTER command on the slave as shown in the next operation.

-The next operation is a rerun of the import and in this case it succeeds.
+We then see a rerun of the import and in this case it succeeds.
 We see a warning that is issued any time there are replication commands detected in the input stream whenever GTIDs are enabled.

 The user used to read data from the master must have the SELECT privilege on all databases exported.
 The user on the slave must have the SUPER privilege to start replication.